Emi Meyer: Professional career

 Meyer's 2007 self-produced debut album, Curious Creature reached the No. 1 spot on the iTunes Japan jazz chart after the single "Room Blue" was selected as the Single of the Week.
 She was already actively performing at events such as the Seattle's Northwest Folklife Festival, the Sundance Film Festival and Kobe Jazz Festival.

-Living in Los Angeles, Emi has performed around Hollywood, including: The Hotel Café, The Tangier, and Room 5.
-In Seattle, she has performed at The Pink Door, Tula's and Dimitrio's Jazz Alley and in New York at the Rockwood Music Hall as well as the 92YTribeca with The Shanghai Restoration Project.
+Living in Los Angeles, Emi has performed around Hollywood, including The Hotel Café.
+In Seattle, she has performed at The Pink Door, Dimitrio's Jazz Alley and Volunteer Park Amphitheater and in New York at the Rockwood Music Hall as well as the 92YTribeca with The Shanghai Restoration Project.

 In 2009, Meyer performed as the opening act for Yael Naim's tour in Tokyo and also played at the Fuji Rock Festival.

 For her second album Passport, written entirely in Japanese, Meyer teamed up with Japanese rapper and producer Shingo Annen (better known by his stage name Shing02).
 The record has influences from Brazil, where overdubs were recorded and incorporates bossa nova and reggae.

 In 2011, Meyer released her third album Suitcase of Stones, this time in English and described as a mix of "Jazz, blues and reggae-influenced original compositions" and produced by Grammy winning engineer S. Husky Höskulds (Norah Jones, Yael Naim).

 Meyer began her 2011 tour of Japan on May 21, as well as performing showcases at Tower Records stores nationwide.
 She embarked on the tour despite trepidation after fans sent her messages concerned that artists were staying away from Japan following the March 11, 2011 Tōhoku earthquake and tsunami.

 In October 2011, Meyer performed two shows in Seattle, including at the Kizuna Benefit Concert to raise funds for victims of the Tōhoku earthquake via charity organization Peace Winds America.

 In April 2012, Meyer's all-English EP LOL was released internationally, including "On the Road," recorded for a Toyota Prius commercial.
+Considered an uplifting anthem during the recovery, Emi was invited to perform live on the morning television show Sukkiri!! on Nippon TV.